 The Company holds debt investments in its portfolio that contain a payment-in-kind ("PIK") interest provision.
 PIK interest, which represents contractually deferred interest added to the investment balance that is generally due at maturity, is recorded on the accrual basis to the extent such amounts are expected to be collected.
 PIK interest is not accrued if the Company does not expect the issuer to be able to pay all principal and interest when due.
-For the three months ended December 31, 2020, the Company earned approximately \$0.2 million in PIK interest.
-For the three months ended December 31, 2019, the Company earned approximately \$1.6 million in PIK interest.
+For the three and six months ended March 31, 2021, the Company earned approximately \$0 and \$0.2 million in PIK interest, respectively.
+For the three and six months ended March 31, 2020, the Company earned approximately \$0.8 million and \$2.5 million in PIK interest, respectively.

 Origination/closing, amendment and transaction break-up fees associated with investments in portfolio companies are recognized as income when we become entitled to such fees.
 Prepayment penalties received by the Company for debt instruments paid back to the Company prior to the maturity date are recorded as income upon repayment of debt.
 Administrative agent fees received by the Company are capitalized as deferred revenue and recorded as fee income when the services are rendered.
-For the three months ended December 31, 2020 and 2019, fee income was approximately \$0.3 million in each period (see Note 9).
+For the three and six months ended March 31, 2021, fee income was approximately \$0.2 million and \$0.6 million, respectively (see Note 9).
+For the three and six months ended March 31, 2020, fee income was approximately \$0.1 million and \$0.4 million, respectively (see Note 9).

 Investment transactions are accounted for on a trade date basis.
 Realized gains or losses on investments are measured by the difference between the net proceeds from the disposition and the amortized cost basis of investment, without regard to unrealized gains or losses previously recognized.
-There were no realized gains or losses related to non-cash restructuring transactions during the three months ended December 31, 2020 and 2019.
+There were no realized gains or losses related to non-cash restructuring transactions during the three and six months ended March 31, 2021 and 2020.
 The Company reports changes in fair value of investments as a component of the net unrealized appreciation/(depreciation) on investments in the Consolidated Statements of Operations.